MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-new-page.md

 # required metadata

 title: Add a new site page
-description: This topic describes how to add a new site page in Dynamics 365 Commerce.
+description: This topic describes how to add a new site page in Microsoft Dynamics 365 Commerce.
 author: psimolin
 manager: annbe
 ms.date: 10/01/2019